“A clear and concise introduction to the woman and to the domestic and international politics that have shaped her personally and professionally.”

-Pamela Scully is a professor of women’s, gender, and sexuality studies and of African studies at Emory University.
+Pamela Scully is professor of women’s, gender, and sexuality studies and of African studies at Emory University.
 Her most recent book is the coauthored biography Sara Baartman and the Hottentot Venus: A Ghost Story and a Biography.
+More info →

 Availability and price vary according to vendor.

 To request instructor exam/desk copies, email Jeff Kallet at firstname.lastname@example.org.